Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

   ![Screenshot showing Entra group id](./entra_group_id.png)

-- From the _HCIBox-Client_ virtual machine, open File Explorer and navigate to the _C:\HCIBox_ folder.
+- From the _LocalBox-Client_ virtual machine, open File Explorer and navigate to the _C:\LocalBox_ folder.
 Right-click on "Configure-AksWorkloadCluster.ps1" and then select Open with Code

   ![Screenshot showing edit with VSCode](./open_with_code.png)